 “The expectations of life depend upon diligence; the mechanic that would perfect his work must first sharpen his tools.”
 Confucius

 - Over the years I have been asked for advice by young entrepreneurs and I have always tried my best to help.
-Often they don’t know what they don’t know … and when you are in the later chapters of your book, you don’t always remember the pain of Chapter one.
+Like most people, they don’t know what they don’t know, and as someone in the later chapters of my book, I don’t always remember the pain of Chapter One.

-- I have been in the workforce for more than forty years (ouch) and my career has seen several Chapter Ones!
-The latest was as a business owner … and that was eighteen years ago.
+- I have been in the workforce since I was sixteen years old and my career has seen several Chapter Ones, the latest as a business owner.
 There has been a lot written in those intervening chapters!

-- The premise of the phrase resonates with me when people just starting out think that they should be me … who is eighteen years into “this book”, or perhaps forty plus years into my career book.
+- Sometime people just starting out think that they should be me.
 When I started out I did not have the resources, money, knowledge or contacts that I do today.
 I operate today with the credibility and experience that I earned during those intervening chapters.
 If you are just starting out, on a career or a “new book” you need to EARN some credibility!

 - There are many different kinds of books, and lessons can be learned from all of them but the best lessons will come from those that are most similar to your book.
 Likewise, your career trajectory will get its best advice from people that have been there done that, and recently enough that their experience is credible.